 Our company has offices in London (United Kingdom), Belgrade (Serbia), New York (United States of America) and Sofia (Bulgaria).

-In this Section 4, we provide additional information about the circumstances in which your personal data may be transferred to Serbia or the United States of America.
+In this section, we provide additional information about the circumstances in which your personal data may be transferred to Serbia or the United States of America (outside of EEA).

 All our offices have mutual contracts for transferring data out of United Kingdom and Bulgaria to the countries outside of European Union.
 These contracts are legally binding, and they follow the guidance of the EU Data Protection Laws.
 Transfers are protected by appropriate safeguards, and none of the personal data is being shared without password protections and/or encryptions.